selimhamidou/selimhamidou.github.io/_posts/2023-07-03-I_developed_my_own_SMS_to_case_in_Salesforce.markdown

 To integrate Salesforce with Twilio API, and if you have never developed a solution to <a href="https://www.selimhamidou.com/posts/I_Developed_A_Solution_To_Receive_SMS_Alert_Before_A_Meeting">handle SMS alerts on Salesforce</a>, I invite you to follow <a href="https://www.selimhamidou.com/posts/I_Developed_A_Solution_To_Receive_SMS_Alert_Before_A_Meeting">this link</a>.
 It will show you step by step how to connect your Salesforce organization with Twilio API.

 When it's done, you can move to the <a href="https://console.twilio.com/us1/develop/phone-numbers/manage/incoming/">Twilio console</a>.
-There, you can manage your Twilio phone numbers.
-You can also create new numbers by buying some.
+There, you can manage the Twilio phone numbers you would like to use for your SMS-To-Case.
+Note that you can also create new numbers, by buying some.
 I didn't do it, but as a company, and for pricing reasons, maybe you would prefer to use a phone number from your own country.
 It's doable with Twilio API.

 So you click on the phone number you want to use for this development, and you go to the "Messaging Configuration" section.
 There you can define your webhook URL.
 To know the URL we are using as a webhook endpoint, we have to go back to Salesforce for this.